angular-slider/angularjs-slider/README.md

 **id** - _Any (defaults to null)_: If you want to use the same `translate` function for several sliders, just set the `id` to anything you want, and it will be passed to the `translate(value, sliderId)` function as a second argument.

 **stepsArray** - _Array_: If you want to display a slider with non linear/number steps.
 Just pass an array with each slider value and that's it; the floor, ceil and step settings of the slider will be computed automatically.
-The `rz-slider-model` and `rz-slider-high` values will be the value of the selected item in the stepsArray.
+By default, the `rz-slider-model` and `rz-slider-high` values will be the value of the selected item in the stepsArray.
+They can also be bound to the index of the selected item by setting the `bindIndexForStepsArray` option to `true`.

 `stepsArray` can also be an array of objects like: